When a marriage comes to an end in Singapore, one crucial aspect that requires close attention is the division of matrimonial assets.

 What if spouse disposed of matrimonial assets before the divorce proceedings?

-If you have evidence that your spouse has intentionally dissipated/disposed of matrimonial assets to prevent the other spouse from getting their fair share, you will need to disclose the said evidence to Court.
-The Court might take that into account and include the said amount when dividing the remaining assets.
+If it is found that one spouse intentionally disposed of matrimonial assets to prevent the other spouse from getting their fair share, the court may take that into account when dividing the remaining assets.

 Read more: How to Prevent my Spouse from Dissipating Assets During a Divorce?